leonstel/leonstel.github.io/blogs/gmap3.md

 `!!this.state.mapInit === true`

 If the stream passes through the `filter` then take the `first`.
-My main goal of this piping is to convert it to a `Promise`.
-Then you could wait till the prop exists in the store.
-Without the first the promise (with `toPromise`) never gets called because the stream won't ever end.
-When you convert an observable to a promise, the promise will only be called if the stream end.
+Our main goal of this piping is to convert it to a `Promise` so you could wait till the prop exists in the store.
+Without the `first` the promise (with `toPromise`) never gets called because the stream won't ever end.
 The `first` takes the first stream it encounters and then ends/completes that stream.
 At that moment the transformed promise will be called

 *Part2*